Make Life With Little Ones Easier With A Breastmilk Freezer Organizer

 The first step to organizing your frozen breast milk is to make sure you’re storing it in the proper place.
 You should store your breast milk in the back of the freezer, where it’s coldest.

-If you have an extra-large freezer and can put all of your containers on one shelf, then do so!
+If you have an extra-large freezer and can put all your containers on one shelf, do so!

 The second thing to consider when organizing frozen breast milk is how much space each container takes up.
 If you only have a small amount left over from each pumping session (say 3 ounces), then consider using small containers such as ice cube trays or plastic bags with ziplock seals instead of large ones like Tupperware bowls or glass jars that take up more room than necessary–you want everything stored neatly without taking up too much room in the process!

-Finally: labeling!
-Label each container with its date and time frozen so that when it comes time for baby girl/boy’s next feeding session there are no surprises about what exactly was pumped last week versus two months ago…or even yesterday afternoon!!
+It was finally labeled!
+Label each container with its date and time frozen so that when it comes time for baby girl/boy’s next feeding session, there are no surprises about what exactly was pumped last week versus two months ago…or even yesterday afternoon!!

 Little organization and Planning

-When it comes to feeding your baby, breast milk is the best nutrition.
-However, freezing and storing breast milk can be a challenge if you’re not organized.
+Breast milk is the best nutrition when it comes to feeding your baby.
+However, freezing and storing breast milk can be challenging if you’re not organized.
 Here are some tips for organizing your frozen breast milk:

-• Freeze in small portions so that it’s easy to thaw out just the amount you need for one feeding.
+• Freeze in small portions so it’s easy to thaw out the amount you need for one feeding.
 This will also ensure that there isn’t any waste!

-• Use multiple containers (such as drink pouches) or bags when storing your frozen portions of breast milk–this will help prevent cross-contamination between different types of food items.
+• Use multiple containers (such as drink pouches) or bags when storing your frozen portions of breast milk–this will help prevent cross-contamination between different food items.

 • Label your containers with the date that they were frozen and use them within one year.